shinsterneck/pdns/modules/geosqlbackend/README.md

 GeoSQL Backend for PowerDNS is copyright Ⓒ 2013-2015 Shin Sterneck

 This README is writting in MarkDown format and is currently under work-in-progress.
-Last Update: Jan, 2015
+Last Update: Mar.
+2015

 Table of Contents